KonradIT/gopro-linux/README.md

 - gopro fisheye
 Fixes barrel distorsion to all GoPro pictures in the current folder

+- gopro fisheye_video [video]
+Fixes barrel distorsion on GoPro videos, [video] is optional, remove to apply to all mp4 videos in current dir

 - gopro convert
 Converts all GoPro MP4 videos to MPEG4 MOV videos for easy editing